by Funding For Good

 - What motivates you?

-- Most successful strategy in working with donor and what is the donor retention rate of your last x organizations?
+- What’s your most successful strategy working with donors and what is the donor retention rate of your last x organizations?

 - How do you steward a $5 vs a $5000 donor?

-- What is your experience grant writing?
-Number you have written/received/amounts requested?
+- What is your grant writing experience?
+How many have you have written/received/amounts requested?
 What % of previous budgets funding was reliant on grant funding?
 Have you ever written state/federal grants?

 The second part of hiring the right person is having the resolve and patience to stick with that person.
 Starting a position with a new organization is challenging regardless of your skill set.
-It takes time to learn what your typical day looks like, develop relationships with coworkers and supervisors, and become comfortable with the expectations and responsibilities.
-I would encourage you to have a structured plan for the first few months so that your new employee can get a grasp of the organization while also having some early successes.
-If you don’t know what needs to happen, what types of expectations are realistic, or what types of goals you should set for your development work/department, you may want to spend some time cultivating that information prior to reaching out to hire staff for the position.
+It takes time to develop relationships with coworkers and supervisors.
+A new employee needs to become comfortable with the expectations and responsibilities.
+I encourage you to have a structured plan for the first few months.
+A structured plan allows them to get a grasp of the organization while also having some early successes.
+It’s important to know what types of expectations are realistic and the types of goals you should set when Developing a Development Director and staff.
+You’ll want all of this ‘job related’ framework in place before making a hire.

 - Introduce them to key donors and community partners.